RIte Share Premium Assistance Program (210-RICR-30-05-3)

 A. EOHHS is responsible for determining whether good cause exists for an exception to the non-financial cooperation requirements for Medicaid eligibility contained in Subchapter 00 Part 1 of this Chapter and, more specifically, for participation in RIte Share, except as noted below:

 1. Extraordinary circumstances – EOHHS must exempt a Medicaid beneficiary from RIte Share participation only when there are extraordinary circumstances which preclude the individual from receiving medically necessary care through the RIte Share-approved plan.
 For purposes of this exemption, "extraordinary circumstances" may include but not be limited to:

 a.
 The existence of an unusual and life-threatening medical condition which requires medical treatment that cannot be provided or arranged by the RIte Share plan whether it is provided through the custodial or non-custodial parent;

-c.
-Enrollment in the health plan of the non-custodial parent could result in reasonably anticipated physical and/or emotional harm to the child, custodial parent, or other relative with whom the child is living.
+a.
+EOHHS must exempt a Medicaid beneficiary from RIte Share participation if enrollment in the health plan of the non-custodial parent could result in reasonably anticipated physical and/or emotional harm to the child, custodial parent, or other relative with whom the child is living.
 Claims of physical and/or emotional harm must be determined by EOHHS to be of a genuine and serious nature.
 The emotional harm to the custodial parent or other relative with whom the child lives must be of such a serious nature that the capacity to care for the child adequately would be reduced.

 3. Other programs – If good cause has been granted for any other benefit program administered by EOHHS or DHS, the good cause exemption will be honored by the RIte Share Program.